Tugs and dredgers try to free megaship blocking Suez Canal

 Evergreen has asked Smit Salvage and Japanese company Nippon Salvage to put in place a "more effective plan" to refloat the ship.

-Smit Salvage said it was deploying a team to the site Thursday to assess what it would take to dislodge the Panama-flagged vessels.
+Smit said it was deploying a team to the site to assess what it would take to dislodge the Panama-flagged vessel.

-Crude prices jumped by almost six percent on Wednesday in response to the Suez Canal blockage.
+Crude prices jumped by almost six percent Wednesday in response to the canal blockage.

-But they tumbled on Thursday, at one point completely wiping out the earlier gains.
+But they tumbled on Thursday, at one point completely wiping out the gains.

 "Oil prices corrected excess gains that accumulated from the Suez Canal blockage as the disruption's effect is likely not one that will last too long," said Bjornar Tonhaugen of energy consultancy Rystad.